-The Australian Breakthrough Cancer (ABC) Study will be working with over 50,000 Australian residents to investigate the causes of cancer and other diseases.
-Using the latest genetic technologies, the study will investigate the role that our genes, lifestyle and environment play in the development of disease.
-To enrich the study with genes related to cancer risk we would like to encourage people to participate who do not have cancer themselves but who have a family history of cancer.
+The Australian Breakthrough Cancer (ABC) Study is a long-term study working with over 50,000 Australians to investigate the causes of common non-communicable diseases, particularly cancer.
+Using the latest technologies, the ABC Study will measure each participants’ genetic profile and, together with questionnaire data, investigate the role that our genes, lifestyle and environment play in the development of cancer and other diseases.

-To find out more about what we are trying to achieve and how, listen to ABC radio's Trevor Chappell's 15 December 2016 interview with Assoc.
-Prof Roger Milne, who is a Principal Investigator on the Study.
-Roger is also Director of the Cancer Epidemiology Center.
+Would you like to hear more about the study?
+Listen to ABC radio's Trevor Chappell's 15 December 2016 interview with Prof Roger Milne, who is the Chief Investigator on the Study.
+Roger is also Head of the Cancer Epidemiology Division.
 Note: the ABC Study is not affiliated with ABC broadcasting.